RoStrap/Resources/README.md

 -- require-by-string function
 -- Any Library installed in your Repository can be required via LoadLibrary(LibraryName)
 ```
-A library is constituted of a [ModuleScript](http://wiki.roblox.com/index.php?title=API:Class/ModuleScript) (in ServerStorage.Repository) and its descendants.
+A Library is constituted of a [ModuleScript](http://wiki.roblox.com/index.php?title=API:Class/ModuleScript) (in ServerStorage.Repository) and its descendants.

 ![](https://image.prntscr.com/image/hLnGGl3JST_vAZYnYadrGg.png)